TyRichards/victory_blue/wp-content/plugins/cimy-user-extra-fields/README_OFFICIAL.txt

 CHANGELOG:
+v2.5.4 - 11/07/2013
+- Fixed extra fields were not shown on certain themes, like: 'Modular' theme and 'Emporium' theme for WooCommerce (thanks to eArtboard, detoner and Rinaldo Pavanello)
+- Fixed default directory's permissions on Unix servers was set to 0777, now is handled by WordPress if FS_CHMOD_DIR is not set (thanks to KZeni)
+- Fixed 'no username registration' were causing some unrelated html paragraph to be hidden (thanks to flymike for the patch)

+v2.5.3 - 24/06/2013
+- Fixed updating extra fields from a different blog doesn't work (MS per-blog only) (thanks to GilesFarrow)
+- Fixed Securimage captcha sometimes does not validate correctly codes (thanks to websitesareus)
+- Fixed two PHP warnings produced in the plug-in's admin panel (thanks to Ov3rfly)
+- Fixed tabindex is no longer needed for WordPress 3.5 and Theme My Login users with Securimage captcha too

+v2.5.2 - 03/06/2013
+- Added support for Theme My Login v6.3.x
+- Fixed Users Extended page is blank when the WordPress installation hosts a lot (10.000+) of users (thanks to mightypixel, eArtboard and more)
+- Fixed cimy_uef_register.css file inclusion does not happen (MS only) (introduced in v2.5.0)
+- Fixed strlen doesn't count correctly special accented characters, changed to mb_strlen (thanks to Batischev Oleg for the patch)
+- Fixed user activation email's subject doesn't get translated (non-MS only) (thanks to Torstein Knutsen for the patch)
+- Updated Italian translation

+v2.5.1 - 06/05/2013
+- Updated Securimage Captcha to v3.5.0
+- Fixed captcha check was performed on /wp-admin/user-new.php page even without a captcha showed (MS only) (thanks to KZeni)
+- Fixed strength password hint description is showed inline with the password strength when reCAPTCHA is also showed (thanks to coopersita)

+v2.5.0 - 18/03/2013
+- Added support for hiding the username under standard WP registration, email will substitute it (non-MS only) (thanks to Matt Hoffman)
+- Added support for WordPress hidden fields rules under profile update

+v2.4.2 - 18/02/2013
+- Fixed missing 'cimy_update_ExtraFields' PHP warning (introduced in v2.4.1) (thanks to Ashton Clark and vtxyzzy)
+- Fixed WordPress MS per-blog installation was not working for non main sites since WordPress MS 3.5 (thanks to Denis Lam)
+- Fixed WordPress MS per-blog installation was not deleting cimy tables when blog is deleted

+v2.4.1 - 11/02/2013
+- Added support for welcome email, extra fields title and fieldset titles under the WordPress Multilingual plug-in (thanks to Piet for testing it)
+- Added Arabic translation (Mamoun Elkheir)
+- Fixed tabindex is no longer needed for WordPress 3.5 and Theme My Login users
+- Fixed PHP files inclusion, do not include the admin's files if not in the admin area
+- Fixed cursor doesn't appear at the end of the text edit under 'Users Extended'

+v2.4.0 - 27/12/2012
+- Added support for the WordPress Multilingual plug-in.
+- Fixed plain text password was staying in the DataBase for registered users (WordPress MS and WordPress + confirmation email only)
+- Fixed (better) background logo was stretched under Safari (thanks to DarioDN)
+- Fixed PHP warnings wpdb::supports_collation usage on WordPress 3.5
+- Fixed PHP warnings wpdb::prepare usage on WordPress 3.5
+- Fixed PHP warnings on 'Users Extended' page on WordPress 3.5

 v2.3.11 - 29/10/2012
 - Fixed reCAPTCHA was not working on secure webservers (thanks to invisnet for the patch)
 - Fixed extra lines outputted by php files (thanks to Ov3rfly)